hashicorp/nomad/website/source/guides/ui.html.md

 In addition to name, each client in the table includes details such as current status, address, datacenter, and number of allocations.

+This page will automatically update as nodes change states and work is allocated.

 [![Clients List][img-clients-list]][img-clients-list]

 ## Inspecting a Client